lawrencekim5/Resources/Certifications/Security+/Security+_Notes.md

 **Account types**

 - User account

+      Regular end user account.
+Assigned privileges based on responsibilities.

 - Shared and generic accounts/credentials

+      Account management key concepts are identification, authentication, authorization, and accounting.
+Shared accounts prevent logs from identifying exactly who used that account, preventing accounting.
+Should be disabled for security purposes.

 - Guest accounts

+      Account that has limited access.
+Good for temporary employess.
+Often disabled and only enabled when needed.

 - Service accounts

+      Applications and servers that need to run under the context of an account.
+Ex: SQL Server is a database application that requires access to resources on the server and the network.
+Administrators configure a standard user account with the required privileges.
+Only the server or application will then use this service account.
+      Often unmanaged, so they should be configured to not have to comply with password expiration policies to prevent lockout.

 - Privileged accounts

+      Additional privileges than a user account.
+Ex: Windows Administrator account.
+Administrators should use two accounts: administrator for only administration purposes and a user account for everything else.
+This prevents time spent on the administrator account, making it more difficult for attackers to access.

 **General Concepts**